Libya: RAF Tornados destroy seven Libyan tanks

 - 9 April 2011

 - From the section UK

 RAF Tornados have destroyed seven tanks in Libya as air strikes there continue, the Ministry of Defence (MoD) has said.

-The jets hit two tanks in Ajdabiyah and five in Misratah on Friday - areas which have seen fighting between rebels and Col Muammar Gaddafi's troops.
+The jets hit two tanks in Ajdabiya and five in Misrata on Friday - areas which have seen fighting between rebels and Col Muammar Gaddafi's troops.

 RAF Typhoons have also been involved in policing the UN-backed no-fly zone.